+ConocoPhillips: Strong Position, Not So Strong Actions (NYSE:COP)

 ConocoPhillips: Strong Position, Not So Strong Actions

+- Looking for more stock ideas like this one?
+Get them exclusively at Value In Corporate Events.
+Get started today »

-Like the rest of the energy sector, ConocoPhillips (COP) is facing the impact of the dramatic price decline in oil and energy prices, causing real hardship for the shares and capital allocation plans.
+Like the rest of the energy sector, ConocoPhillips (NYSE:COP) is facing the impact of the dramatic price decline in oil and energy prices, causing real hardship for the shares and capital allocation plans.

 As recently as the start of February, the company reported its 2019 results, and while the operating conditions were not rosy, investors and management could only wish current times resembled the same world as we saw about a month ago.
 The outlook has changed completely in recent weeks, and while ConocoPhillips is well-positioned to ride out this storm, investors have few developments to look forward to.